p10rahulm/your-static-website/README.md

 1. The content level directories are the most important directory structure as the pages are generated according to the files in the content directories
     1. There may be a root content directory which may contain the domain root level content like index page, 404 page etc.
     2. Under the root content directory, there may be various directories like products, posts, people, etc. These represent the template single pages.
+    3. We list all single pages of a single kind under the same directory so that they share their template structure and also so that **list pages are automatically created** for the pages under a single directory
 2. The layout directories are the next most important areas for static site generation.
     1. **Default Layouts**: First thing to look at inside the layout directories are the default layout pages
         - When a content page is encountered, the static site generator has to find which html to put it into.
 The first point of search is going to be the default layout pages